Free Printable Winter Fine Motor Mats with LEGO Bricks

 When it comes to developing and strengthening fine motor skills, LEGO takes the cake!
 What an amazing way to promote the development of young hands and minds!
 We have spent many afternoons creating towers, cars, castles, school buildings and so many more LEGO activities.
-Your students will love this winter themed fine motor activity.
+Your students will love this winter themed fine motor activity for LEGO.

 The Winter Fine Motor Mats with LEGO Bricks includes so many important skills!
 The set includes nine winter themed LEGO challenges.
 Each mat includes a picture to build, the picture word, a large letter to highlight the initial sound of the word, and spaces to count and record how many bricks built by color.
 Whew!
 That is a ton of preschool winter fine motor activities and skill practice.